sitegeist/Sitegeist.Typo3.Fusion.Renderer/README.md

 </fusion:render>
 ```

+### Component-ViewHelpers for maximized Convenience

 For higher convenience the package comes with an abstract class `\Sitegeist\Typo3\Fusion\Renderer\ViewHelpers\AbstractFusionComponentViewHelper` that allows to
-easily implement convenient viewHelpers that use their attributes as interface.
+easily implement convenient viewHelpers for fusion components that use the viewHelper-attributes as interface.

 ```xml
 {namespace fusion=Sitegeist\Typo3\Fusion\Renderer\ViewHelpers}